A Book · A Film · A Formation

 THE GARDEN

-"Then the Lord God formed man of dust from the ground, and breathed into his nostrils the breath of life."Genesis 2:7
+"Then the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life."Genesis 2:7

 THE TOWER

-They could not wait.
+They had seen the fire and the sea.
+They had eaten bread from heaven.
+And still—they could not wait.
 They could not trust what they could not see.
-So they melted their gold and built something with their own hands.
+So they stripped their gold and grasped for something they could hold.
 Not because they were evil.
 Because the silence was unbearable.
+The Tower is built when the Garden is left untended.

 "Come, let us build ourselves a city, and a tower whose top is in the heavens; let us make a name for ourselves."Genesis 11:4